eljo/site/_guide/08-balancers.md

 phase: run
 ---

-A Balancer is a stable network endpoint that distributes traffic to the individual Containers of a Service.
+A balancer is a stable network endpoint that distributes traffic to the individual containers of a service.

-Using a Balancer enables you to interact with a Service over the network without knowledge of the Service's Containers or the host on which they are running.
+Using a balancer enables you to interact with a service over the network without knowledge of the service's containers or the host they're running on.

-A Balancer is defined with the `ports:` section of `docker-compose.yml`.
+A balancer is defined with the `ports:` section of `docker-compose.yml`.

 <pre class="file yaml" title="docker-compose.yml">
 <span class="diff-u">version: '2'</span>